Treasury Bills

 One of the biggest reasons Treasury Bills shine in California is the state tax exemption.

-Treasury Bills are currently offering yields that often outpace the best high-yield savings accounts.
-With maturities ranging from 4 weeks to 52 weeks, you can lock in a predictable rate rather than being subject to a bank's decision to lower its APY without notice.
+Treasury Bills are currently offering yields that often match or outpace the best high-yield savings accounts.
+With maturities ranging from 4 weeks to 52 weeks, you can lock in a rate rather than being subject to a bank's discretion.

-Banks can (and often do) cut HYSA rates when interest rates fall.
-Treasury Bills, on the other hand, guarantee your rate until maturity, making them a safer bet for predictability and consistent returns.
+Banks can and often do cut HYSA rates when the Fed lowers rates, sometimes with little notice.
+Treasury Bills, by contrast, guarantee your rate until maturity, making them a more reliable option for predictable, consistent returns.

 3. Safety and Direct Government Backing

-Both options are safe, but the backing is different:
+Both options are safe, but the backing differs:

-• Treasury Bills: Backed directly by the full faith and credit of the U.S. government, widely considered the safest asset in the world.
+• Treasury Bills: Backed directly by the full faith and credit of the U.S. government and is widely considered the safest asset in the world.

-4. Why Buy Treasury Bills Directly Instead of ETFs or Funds?
+4. Why Buy T-Bills Directly Instead of ETFs or Funds?

 No Expense Ratios

-ETFs and mutual funds charge annual fees (e.g., 0.05%–0.15%).
-Direct purchases through TreasuryDirect or a brokerage avoid this drag on returns, letting you keep more of your earnings.
+ETFs and mutual funds charge annual fees (typically 0.05%–0.15%).
+Buying directly avoids this drag entirely, letting you keep more of your earnings.

-Treasury ETFs trade like stocks, meaning their prices can rise or fall with interest rates.
-If you need cash before maturity, you could lose money.
-With direct T-Bills, you simply hold to maturity and receive the full face value.
+Treasury ETFs trade like stocks.
+Their prices fluctuate with interest rates.
+If you need cash before maturity, you could sell at a loss.
+With direct T-Bills, you hold to maturity and receive full face value.

 Tax Simplicity